How to create PSDs to import

 Layer attributes can be set in the Cubism Editor.

-After importing, select the ArtMesh you want to change and set the [Inspector] palette -> [Blend Mode].
+After importing, select the ArtMesh for which you wish to change the attribute and open the [Inspector] palette -> [Color blend] to reset it.

 [Opacity] settings in the PSD are also reflected in the Cubism Editor, but [Fill] is output at 100%